 How to Sell My Car When I Still Owe Money on It

 You may have a desire to sell your car, but still have an existing loan you need to pay off.
-If your car's value exceeds your loan balance, you shouldn't have any problem selling the car and paying off the loan,
+If your car's value exceeds your loan balance, you shouldn't have any problem selling the car and paying off the loan.
+However, if your loan balance exceeds the market value of your car, you'll find yourself in the unfortunate position of being upside down with the loan.

-This can happen when you buy a car new because it depreciates thousands of dollars as soon as you drive it off of the lot—and continues to depreciate quickly for the first few years of use.
-It can also happen when you trade in a car and the loan that you have on it is rolled over and folded into a new loan to purchase a car—creating a new loan balance that's higher than the value of the car you just bought.
+This situation can happen when you buy a car new because it depreciates thousands of dollars as soon as you drive it off of the lot—and continues to depreciate quickly for the first few years of use.
+It can also happen when you trade in a car and roll that loan into the new purchase loan.
+You will create a new loan balance that's higher than the value of the car you just bought.

 If you feel you cannot afford your current car payment any longer, you might be able to get out of this stressful situation without destroying your credit by using one of the following strategies to help you get out of a car loan.